Glengowrie, South Australia: Demography

-There were 2,104 occupied private dwellings in the suburb, including: 1,352 detached, 468 semi-detached, 281 flats or apartments, and 3 'other'.
-Approximately 40.1% of occupied private dwellings were fully owned, 31.6% were being purchased and 19.2% were rented.
-The median weekly household income was $919, compared with $924 in Adelaide overall.
+There were 2,348 occupied private dwellings in the suburb, including: 1,370 separate houses, 893 semi-detached, 71 flats or apartments, and 3 'other'.
+Approximately 36.9% of occupied private dwellings were fully owned, 36.2% were owned with a mortgage and 21.7% were rented.
+The median weekly household income was $1,874, compared with $1,548 in Adelaide overall.

 Governance

 Glengowrie falls under the local-level governance of the City of Marion.
 It lies in the state electoral district of Morphett and the federal electoral division of Hindmarsh.